 5. Organize Your Notes

 As a student, I tend to haphazardly take notes on loose sheets of paper and keep them all together.
-Recently, I started to keep separate stick files for each subject, and make a partition after each chapter.
-This ensures that my material will be organized when exams come.
+Recently, I have started to keep separate clear folders for each subject to ensure that all the study material for a particular subject are in one place.

 So, always make sure to keep your notes organized in whichever way suits you.